abilia/system_settings_editor/README.md

 ## Fixing a bug in release

-A fix in release is is the same as fixing a bug in release candidate, with the exception of that the patch version is increased.
+A fix in release is the same as fixing a bug in a release candidate, with the exception of that the patch version is increased.
 Only fixes in released version will increase the patch version.